Clearlingo Editing and Proofreading

 Please do not do this.

-If you need to emphasise a word, use italics, bold or underline.
+If you need to emphasise a word, use italics or bold.

 What next?